Cremnophila linguifolia (Lemaire) Moran

 Anacampseros linguifolia, Cotyledon linguaefolia, Cotyledon linguifolia, Echeveria linguifolia, Pachyphytum lingua

-Cremnophila linguifolia is a succulent plant with fibrous roots and branches with rosettes of 15 to 25 green and not glaucous leaves with rounded margins.
+Cremnophila linguifolia is a succulent plant with fibrous roots and branches with rosettes of 15 to 25 green, not glaucous leaves with rounded margins.
 The rosettes are up to 7 inches (17.5 cm) in diameter.
 Leaves are up to 3.6 inches (9 cm) long and 2.2 inches (5.5 cm) wide.
 The inflorescences are particularly long and horizontal or pendent.
 Flowers are white or greenish.